Missouri Military Academy: Buildings

+Cadets stand in formation in front of Stribling Hall.

 The campus was expanded by the completion of the Junior School Academic Building (1956), the Little Field House (1957), the Academic Building (1958), the Memorial Chapel (1961), the Administration Building annex (1963), Cadet Hospital (1964), the Field House (1967), "E" Barracks (1968), an Academic Building addition (1969), the Natatorium (1981), a Junior School Academic Building addition (1982), the Centennial Gymnatorium (1988), the new "D" Barracks (1991), the Maintenance Building (1992), an all-weather track and soccer field (1993), Brad Calvert Field (1994), the new "C" Barracks (1995), the Laundry Building (1996), the new "B" Barracks (2002), Rappelling Tower (2002), and an Academic Building addition (2009).
 This latest addition was the first high school building in Missouri to receive a Leadership in Energy and Environmental Design certification by the U.S. Green Building Council.
 The building, named "Barnard Hall" after Les Barnard, '48, was completed in time for the opening of school.
 In 2012, the reconstruction of Stribling Hall was completed and the building fitted with a new gold dome, one of few in Missouri.

 School life

 In 1985, MMA was designated as an "Exemplary Private School" by the U.S. Department of Education.
 The academy is a College Board test center for central Missouri.
 In 2003, the academic program was expanded to include dual-credit courses, allowing cadets to accumulate college credit hours while fulfilling high school requirements.
 School year 2007-2008 saw the incorporation of the academy's first National Honor Society chapter.
+The Academy is a Project Lead the Way school, and cadets may earn membership in the National STEM Honor Society.
+MMA cadets in the Academy's Army JROTC cyber program finished first in the Missouri Cybersecurity Challenge Capture the Flag competition in Feb.
+2026.

 MMA offers 11 varsity sports and regularly wins state military school championships.
 The Colonels Soccer team advanced to the Missouri State Class 1 finals in 2024, finishing second, the team's best finish in school history.
 In addition, there are athletic opportunities for all cadets in the Army JROTC Raiders Program, physical education, horseback riding, and intramural sports.
+The MMA Raiders team finished third in the nation in the Challenge Level Male Division at the 2026 JROTC National Raider Challenge.
 The competitive JROTC drill team (the Fusileers), the marching band, and color guard have represented the state of Missouri in presidential inaugural parades, and they have performed at televised college and professional sporting events.
 The Fusileers also represent MMA at the National High School Drill Team Championships where they have been nationally ranked.